DriveON: Emissions and safety inspection program

 An opacity test measures the opacity of the emissions from a vehicle’s exhaust.
 To pass the opacity test, a vehicle’s test result must not exceed the corresponding opacity percentage for its model year.

-On-board diagnostic system test for model year 2007 and newer vehicles between 4,500 and 6,350 kilograms
+On-board diagnostic system test for model year 2007 and newer diesel vehicles with a gross vehicle weight rating up to 6,350 kilograms

-This test identifies if emission control systems are operating as intended.
+This test identifies if emissions control systems are operating as intended.

 A vehicle that fails the on-board diagnostic test will not pass the emissions test.